whyseehell/open_edm/README.md

 	- found terms: the search term(s) that returned a result from the index search
 	- class_code: a security classifier returned by classifier_by_DT.py
  - the list of fields for which data was extracted from the vendor files
+ - the last column (validate_errors) reports the validation errors

 To run search.py the following parameters are required:
  - for the index location: